 More general crypto industry groups include bodies such as the Virtual Commodity Association Working Group (VCA).
 While membership requirements may not be as stringent as in an SRO, exchanges that are part of these industry groups might participate in order to generally improve the space.
 They are known in the industry and thus assume to be more transparent, and they importantly maintain a code of conduct within their industry group in order to maintain their member status.
 1 point is awarded when exchanges are a member of at least one industry group.

-Member of a Self-Regulatory Organisation Points
+一般社団法人 日本仮想通貨交換業協会 JVCEA - Japan Virtual Currency Exchange Association Member of a Self-Regulatory Organisation Points

 YES 2

-NO 0
+(GDF) NO 0